From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 They inform — but rarely ignite action.

-Employees aren’t ignoring your internal comms because they don't care.
+But employees aren’t ignoring your internal comms because they don't care.

 They ignore them because nothing signals why it matters to them right now.

-The psychology of FOMO isn’t just a marketing trick.
+FOMO isn’t just a marketing trick.

 It works because it taps into three deeply human needs: